Nov 20, 2018

 It’s Not All Smooth Sailing Ahead, But The Future’s Bright

 Given all the clear applications of this tech, why isn’t every event professional utilizing it?

-Simply put, there are still a lot of roadblocks standing in the way.
+Simply put, there are still a lot of roadblocks and reliability issues facing facial technology standing in the way.
 Data privacy, for example, is a huge concern – a lot of people still aren’t particularly keen on having their faces on some database, and gathering facial data without consent is a regulatory nightmare where laws like the GDPR are concerned.
 Not only that, the technology necessary to support facial recognition, particularly for advanced use cases, is prohibitively expensive.